-Fairfield City has an going program to map the extent of the floodplain and ensure that appropriate planning controls and management measures are in place to protect the built environment and community from the impacts of flooding.
+Fairfield City has an ongoing program to map the extent of the floodplain and ensure that appropriate planning controls and management measures are in place to protect the community and built environment from the impacts of flooding.

 Areas around Chipping Norton Lakes represent the main location for potential acid sulfate soils and are identified on maps associated with the Fairfield LEP 2013.
-A suite of planning controls already applies to development in proximity to these areas.
+Council has a suite of planning controls already that applies to development in proximity to these areas.
+Similarly, there are known and unknown sources of contamination throughout the City which will require management as the City grows and land uses change.

-The western area of the City remains relatively undeveloped with the Western Sydney Parklands representing the main concentration of bushfire prone land in the City.
+The western area of the City remains relatively undeveloped with the Western Sydney Parklands representing the main concentration of bushfire-prone land in the City.

 This area also comprises the Rural Lands Urban Investigation Area (UIA).
-As part of a land capability assessment investigations of environmental constraints (including flooding, bushfire prone land, biodiversity and slope) have been undertaken.
+As part of a land capability assessment, Council has undertaken investigations of environmental constraints (including flooding, bushfireprone land, biodiversity and slope).

-Further detailed investigations into these constraints will be carried out into these matters under the next stage of preparation of detailed planning for the UIA.
+Council will carry out further detailed investigations into these matters under the next stage of preparation of detailed planning for the UIA.

-Recent mapping of heat Island effects in Western Sydney by the CSIRO highlights the need for a range of initiatives (e.g. housing design, increased canopy cover) to mitigate the impacts of this trend, particularly on vulnerable sections of the community.
+Recent data and mapping of heat island effects in Western Sydney by the CSIRO highlights the need for a range of initiatives (e.g. housing design and increased canopy cover) to mitigate the impacts of this trend, particularly on vulnerable sections of the community.